 Data by the National Crime Records Bureau is also not without gaps.
 For example, the NCRB claims that as many as 2,052 individuals were awarded capital punishment by courts between 1998 and 2013.
 And the NCRB also says between 2001 and 2013 the number of those whose death sentences were commuted was double: 4,497 persons.

 CHRI’s Venkatesh Nayak says that this is where the NCRB data becomes “questionable”.
 “The discrepancies probably crept in when jail authorities counted all commutations even those of shortened prison time,” he said.

 The NLU has conducted interviews of 373 surviving death penalty convicts and has drawn their socio-economic profile.
-The analysis of these surviving prisoners shows that an overwhelming majority of them are from backward class, religious minorities and economically vulnerable classes.
-In the category of terror offences, 94% prisoners sentenced to death are Dalits and religious minorities.
+The analysis of these surviving prisoners shows that an overwhelming majority of them are from backward class, religious minorities, and economically vulnerable classes.
+In the category of terror offenses, 94% prisoners sentenced to death are Dalits and religious minorities.